 The theoretical knowledge and research skills acquired in this program are an important aspect of an educator's professional growth and essential to those interested in taking on leadership roles and/or pursuing another advanced degree in the future.

-Program applicants may choose to concentrate in one of eight specialty areas:
+Program applicants may choose to concentrate in one of the following specialty areas:

-- Bilingual/Bicultural (BBE), which may lead to a teaching endorsement
+- Bilingual/Bicultural (BBE), which may lead to a teaching endorsement; Online

-- Special Education (SED), which can lead to a teaching endorsements in one of two areas:
+- Special Education (SPE), which may lead to a teaching endorsements in one of two areas: